nrepl/piggieback/README.md

-Send a message to the [clojure-tools](http://groups.google.com/group/clojure-tools) mailing list, or ping `cemerick` on freenode irc or [twitter](http://twitter.com/cemerick) if you have questions or would like to contribute patches.
+Send a message to the [clojure-tools](http://groups.google.com/group/clojure-tools) mailing list, or ping `@bhauman` or `@bbatsov` on the Clojurians Slack or Twitter if you have questions or would like to contribute patches.

 ## License

-Copyright © 2012-2015 Chas Emerick and other contributors.
+Copyright © 2012-2018 Chas Emerick and other contributors.

 Distributed under the Eclipse Public License, the same as Clojure.